 - 2100 Washington Blvd., 2nd floor (Sequoia Plaza)

-No appointment is necessary.
+- An appointment is required.
 Please bring any immunization records you may have.

 All of our clients are important to us.
 As we strive to provide the best quality care as possible, wait times may vary.
 We appreciate your patience.
 Thank you.

 Todos nuestros clientes son importantes para nosotros.
 A medida que nos esforzamos por brindar la mejor atención posible, el tiempo de espera puede variar.
 Apreciamos su paciencia.
 Gracias.

 Children: Vaccines required for entry into Arlington County Schools are available without charge to all children regardless of insurance status.
 No charge for vaccines to any child eligible for the Vaccines for Children Federal Program.
 Other vaccines may be available for a fee.
 Seasonal flu vaccine is available for children six months and older.

 Pre-teens/Adolescents: Even though they’re almost grown up, pre-teens and adolescents need vaccines.
 Visit CDC’s Pre-Teen Vaccine Campaign website for information on vaccines like Pertussis boosters, meningitis vaccines, and the HPV vaccine, as well as other ways parents and healthcare providers can help.

 Adults (19 years of age and older) Adults need vaccines too!